-China Reforms the Peg.
+China Reforms the Peg

 The Chinese government modified its currency policy on July 21, 2005.
-It announced that the yuan's exchange rate would become "adjustable, based on market supply and demand with reference to exchange rate movements of currencies in a basket" (it was later announced that the composition of the basket includes the dollar, the yen, the euro, and a few other currencies) and that the exchange rate of the U.S. dollar against the yuan would be immediately adjusted from 8.28 to 8.11, an appreciation of 2.1%.
-Unlike a true floating exchange rate, the yuan would be allowed to fluctuate by 0.3% on a daily basis against the basket.
+It announced that the yuan's exchange rate would become "adjustable, based on market supply and demand with reference to exchange rate movements of currencies in a basket" (it was later announced that the composition of the basket includes the dollar, the yen, the euro, and a few other currencies) and that the exchange rate of the U.S. dollar against the yuan was adjusted from 8.28 to 8.11, an appreciation of 2.1%.
+Unlike a true floating exchange rate, the yuan would be allowed to fluctuate by 0.3% (later changed to 0.5%) on a daily basis against the basket.

 Since July 2005, China has allowed the yuan to appreciate steadily, but very slowly.
 It has continued to accumulate foreign reserves at a rapid pace, which suggests that if the yuan were allowed to freely float it would appreciate much more rapidly.
-The current situation might be best described as a "managed float" - market forces are determining the general direction of the yuan's movement, but the government is retarding its rate of appreciation through market intervention.
-However, from July 21, 2005, to May 8, 2008, the dollar-yuan exchange rate went from 8.11 to 7.00, an appreciation of nearly 16%.
-The appreciation of the yuan may be having an effect on U.S.-China trade.
-From January-February 2008, U.S. imports from China rose by 3.3% over the same period in 2007, while U.S. exports to China shot up by 29.3%.
-According to the Bureau of Labor Statistics (BLS), prices for imports from China from March 2007 to March 2008, rose by 4%, the largest 12 month increase since the BLS began to publish such data in 2003.
+The current situation might be best described as a "managed float"-market forces are determining the general direction of the yuan's movement, but the government is retarding its rate of appreciation through market intervention.
+From July 21, 2005 to January 29, 2009, the dollar-yuan exchange rate went from 8.11 to 6.84, an appreciation of nearly 19%.
+The effects of the yuan's appreciation are unclear.
+From January-November U.S. imports from China rose by 5.7% over the same period in 2007, compared to import growth of 11.7% in 2006-2007 (full year); however U.S. exports over this period were up 13.6% compared with an 18.1% rise in 2007.
+U.S. exports to China rose by 17.5%.
+The price index for U.S. imports from China from 2007 to 2008, rose by 3.0% (compared to a 0.9% rise in import prices for total U.S. imports of non-petroleum products.2